python-attrs/cattrs/docs/structuring.md

-# What you can structure and how
+# What You Can Structure and How

 The philosophy of `cattrs` structuring is simple: give it an instance of Python built-in types and collections, and a type describing the data you want out.